Skip to Content

 If you bought your lifted truck from a dealer or the original owner, they should be able to tell you what size shocks you need.
 If not, you can also try contacting the manufacturer.
 They will have the information you need.
 Otherwise, you will need to contact the dealer and measure the current shocks on your truck.

-READ ALSO: How Much Does It Cost to Rent a Vacuum Truck?
+READ ALSO: How Much is It to Lower a Truck?

 To measure the shocks on your lifted truck, take measurements of the top and bottom shock mounts.
 You can also measure them by lifting the wheels to determine their height.
 Changing your suspension will enhance your truck’s towing capacity, handling, and stability.
 If the shocks are worn or have a large bump, it will affect the handling and stability of your truck.